-As you journal take the time to go back and read old entries, often times they can be very insightful for understanding our current circumstances and seeing how far we’ve come along our journey.
+Often they can be very insightful for understanding our current circumstances and seeing how far we’ve come along on our journey.

 3.)
 Become the Observer

-The transitory nature of experience and our tendency to forget things, even things that at the time are so clear and paradigm shifting, sets us up to re-discover and re-learn the same lesson many times.
+The transitory nature of experience and our tendency to forget things, even things that are so clear and paradigm-shifting, sets us up to re-discover and re-learn the same lesson many times.

-One way to help with remembering is to quickly write about or capture on audio or video the realization in the moment and then to read, watch or listen to it on a regular basis.
+One way to help with remembering is to write about (or capture on audio or video) the realization in the moment.

 4.)
 Expand Your Knowledge Base

-Long form podcasts that allow for a wide range of topics to be discussed are my favorite.
-The Tim Ferriss Podcast, the Joe Rogan Experience and Tangentially Speaking are three worthwhile examples.
+Long-form podcasts that allow for a wide range of topics to be discussed are my favorite.

 To simply be present to the thoughts, stories, and insights of people who are more experienced in life is a true gift.